Quatrain 9

 don't flitter and fuss.

-In the not-come and the gone
+In the not-come and gone

-make them not your cause
+make not your cause;

-Be happy just now
+be happy just now

 don't shift with the breeze.

-When Yesterday is vanished in the past,
+When yesterday is vanished in the past,

-And Morrow lingers in the future vast,
+And morrow lingers in the future vast,

 To neither give a thought but prize the hour;